ojas-kanotra/pwn.college_ojas/Hello_Hackers.md

 # Hello Hackers

 ## Intro To Commands
-We had to use hello command in the following challenge
+Invoke the hello command to get the flag!
+Keep in mind: commands in Linux are case sensitive: hello is different from HELLO.

 ### Solve
 **Flag:** `pwn.college{Ead7X6t_UmfRmi2ngdj1c_Qpr8R.QX3YjM1wyM3kjNzEzW}`